SharapovAndrey/TIRPhotonics/keithley_2614B/README.md

 Steps:
 1) Read device information (IDN.py)
 2) Build current–voltage curve of 100 Ohm resistor and estimate the resistance by linear fitting (Resistor.py)
+3) Measure IV-characteristics of diodes (Diode.py) and fit them (Fit.py) with exponent I = I0 exp(eV/nkT), where key parameters are I0 and nonideality factor